 What is REPS?

 The Retailer Energy Productivity Scheme (REPS) replaced the Retailer Energy Efficiency Scheme (REES) on 1 January 2021.
 Like the REES, the new scheme provides incentives for South Australian households and businesses to save energy.
-In addition, the REPS aims to achieve both SA customers and the broader energy system savings through the optimisation of energy, supporting demand management and demand response activities for households and businesses.
+In addition, the REPS aims to optimise the state-wide use of energy, supporting demand management and demand response activities for households and small businesses.

 REPS eligibility for business

 All businesses in SA are eligible for REPS upgrades, with the following conditions:

 There is a limit of 20,000 GJ equivalent claimable under REPS, lighting upgrade activities in no more than 2 visits.

 - The same product cannot be replaced twice under REPS.

 - Products must be accredited and installed by an AGL-partner representative.

 - All sites, except large energy users, incur a once-off REPS fee of $33 per site.
 This means that, if you wish to upgrade more than one product at the site using REPS credits, only one $33 REPS fee will be incurred.
 This will be registered as paid with the Essential Services Commission of SA, so that, if you subsequently upgrade other equipment under REPS, there is no need to pay an additional $33 REPS fee.

 - Large energy users are required to pay a minimum of $1.70 per GJ equivalent for their upgrades2.